 SASE is an acronym for Secure Access Service Edge.
 Leading analyst firm Gartner started using this term in 2019 to represent new cloud-native security architecture.
-According to Gartner blog (https://blogs.gartner.com/andrew-lerner/2019/12/23/say-hello-sase-secure-access-service-edge/)
+According to the SASE Gartner blog (https://blogs.gartner.com/andrew-lerner/2019/12/23/say-hello-sase-secure-access-service-edge/)

-To simplify SASE, it combines multiple existing technologies to provide a holistic cloud security solution to an enterprise.
+To simplify SASE Architecture, it combines multiple existing technologies to provide a holistic cloud security solution to an enterprise.
 It includes cloud security, network security, web security, and data threat protection capabilities to secure data, users, and applications.

 - Cloud-native microservices in a single platform architecture

 - Ability to inspect SSL/TLS encrypted traffic at cloud scale